Getting Started with Conda at HPCC

 2. Add Necessary Channels

-Note: You can add other channels as needed, but avoid using the default channel, as it is subject to Anaconda's terms of service and may incur costs for the user.
+Note: You can add other channels as needed using the "conda config --add channels (channel name)" if needed, but avoid using the default Anaconda channel, as it is subject to Anaconda's terms of service and may incur costs for the user.
 Conda-forge does not require the default channel.
+An example is given below.
+You do not need to follow this example unless you plan to use the bioconda packages!
+Those not using these packages can skip this step.
+Generally, Conda channels will have similar instructions for adding channels if needed.

-- Add the Bioconda Channel ( Only for Bio Informatics) (optional)
+- Add the Bioconda Channel ( Only for Bioinformatics users) (optional)

 Bioconda is a community-driven channel within the Conda package manager specifically for bioinformatics software.
 It simplifies the installation and management of specialized bioinformatics packages.